-Research Computing compute facilities may be used in support of regular academic courses at the graduate level.
+Research Computing compute facilities may be used in support of regular academic courses.
 The knowledge and skills acquired in these courses will benefit students who need RC resources for their research.
 Please observe the following guidelines to ensure that the experience is positive for students and instructors alike.

 Students that need to access HiPerGator for course-related activities should ensure that they are properly registered in their course.
 The course instructor will submit their name to Research Computing for inclusion in the class.
 Those who already have HiPerGator accounts will be added to the class group; the rest will have a temporary HiPerGator account created for them to use for the class.